EvoGuard: An Extensible Agentic RL-based Framework for Practical and Evolving AI-Generated Image Detection: Experiments

 Although the experiments have already demonstrated the superior performance of \ouragent, in this section, we further investigate whether the design rationale of its core \mechanismname~mechanism is sound, and whether its actual behavior fulfills our design vision.
 We conduct ablation studies along multiple dimensions and compare against purely routing-based and other ensemble methods, with results summarized in~\cref{tab:ablation}.

-\textbf{Effectiveness of Capability-Aware Selection.} We first consider the variant where \toolprofile~is not provided (w/o Tool Profile), which leads to a clear performance drop, indicating that \toolprofile~provides effective guidance for decision-making.
-Additionally, we tested an approach that directly matches the three tools with the highest accuracy using the three-dimensional tags of a given image, followed by a majority vote (Match Best Tools).
+\textbf{Effectiveness of Capability-Aware Selection.} We first consider the variant without \toolprofile~(w/o Tool Profile), which leads to a clear performance drop, indicating that \toolprofile~provides effective guidance for decision-making.
+Then we tested directly matching the three highest-accuracy tools using the three-dimensional tags of a given image, followed by a majority vote (Match Best Tools).
 Theoretically, this should identify the best tool in the most precise way, but it performed poorly in practice, mainly because the distribution of test set does not fully match the training set.
 This also shows that our strategy of maintaining a certain level of ambiguity when constructing \toolprofile~helps mitigate this distribution shift.

-\textbf{Effectiveness of Dynamic Orchestration.} We first construct variants where \ouragent~is forced to invoke all tools and to select a single tool; both settings lead to performance degradation.
-Moreover, \ouragent~also outperforms methods that integrate different models via MOE \cite{sharma2025robust} or directly combine results from heterogeneous detectors with a logic OR operation \cite{aligngemini}, validating the effectiveness of our designed mechanism, which requires \ouragent~to perform cross-verification and reasoning through autonomous, plan-driven actions.
+\textbf{Effectiveness of Dynamic Orchestration.} We first construct variants forcing \ouragent~to invoke all tools and to select a single tool; both settings lead to performance degradation.
+Meanwhile, \ouragent~surpasses MOE method based on a learned gating network \cite{fang2025forensic} or direct result ensemble via an OR operation \cite{sharma2025robust,aligngemini}, validating the effectiveness of our designed mechanism, which requires \ouragent~to perform cross-verification and reasoning through autonomous, plan-driven actions.